Appl3Tree/appl3tree.github.io/_posts/2025-08-31-BTL1-Course-and-Cert-Review.md

 ---

-*AI-assisted editing was used to improve grammar, clarity, and formatting.
+> *Note: AI-assisted editing was used to improve grammar, clarity, and formatting.
 All technical content and opinions are original.*